soniah/blog/content/posts/2010-10-08-a-script-for-loop-mounting-iso-files.md

 tags:
   - iso
 ---
-Every time I go to loop mount an iso file, it's long enough since I last did it that I have to &#8220;re-google&#8221;.
+Every time I go to loop mount an iso file, it's long enough since I last did it that I have to "re-google".

 <!--more-->